lakritidis/FLAGR/README.md

 * `Item`: a unique name that identifies a particular element in the list.
 A voter cannot submit the same element for the same query/topic two or more times.
 This means that each element appears exactly once in each list.
 However, the same element may appear in lists submitted by other voters.
 * `Score`: the score assigned to an `Item` by a specific `Voter`.
 In may cases (e.g. search engine rankings), the individual scores are unknown.
 In such cases the scores can be replaced by the (reverse) ranking of an `Item` in such a manner that the top rankings receive higher scores than the ones that have been assigned lower rankings.

+FLAGR is designed to accept data directly from [RASDaGen](https://github.com/lakritidis/RASDaGen), a synthetic dataset generator for rank aggregation problems.

-PyFLAGR has two mechanisms for passing data to FLAGR, namely:
+On the other hand, PyFLAGR has two mechanisms for passing data to FLAGR, namely:
 * either by forwarding the name and the location of the aforementioned input CSV file (this is the `input_file` argument of the `aggregate` method),
 * or by accepting a Pandas Dataframe from the user (this is the `input_df` argument of the `aggregate` method).
 In this case, PyFLAGR internally dumps the `input_df` contents into a temporary CSV file and passes the name and the location of that temporary file to FLAGR.